 Edge Hill University has a responsibility to protect and enhance our environment and reduce the negative impacts excessive resource use and carbon emissions produce.
-The Carbon Management Plan formalises our continued commitment to sustainability through limiting our resource use of fossil fuels and reducing our carbon emissions.
+The Carbon Management Plan formalises our continued commitment to sustainability.
+We limit our resource use of fossil fuels and reducing our carbon emissions.

 Energy at Edge Hill